TeamADAPT/NovaIDE/cline_docs/productContext.md

 - **Scalability**: Support for 100+ simultaneous Nova instances.
 - **Isolation**: Complete isolation between Nova instances with zero cross-contamination.
 - **Integration**: Seamless integration with the Nova ecosystem.

+### VSCodium Build Success
+- **Build Reliability**: Successful build of VSCodium with all patches applied.
+- **Resource Efficiency**: Efficient use of resources during the build process.
+- **Patch Compatibility**: Successful application of all required patches.
+- **Fallback Mechanism**: Reliable fallback to VS Code when needed.
+- **Distribution**: Efficient distribution of built VSCodium binaries.

 ### User Experience Success
 - **Efficiency**: 10x improvement in development velocity.